ugonnaobiagwu/christie24/README.md

 # SPRINT 4:

 WHAT WE ACCOMPLISHED:
+* Sound
+* SpriteFactory Implementation
+* GameObjectManager Feature

 WHAT WE DID NOT ACCOMPLISH:
+* UPDATE ME ON NOVEMBER 10TH PLZ *

-Please see the Sprint 4 Reflection for more details.
+Please see the Sprint 4 Reflection / Planning Document for more details.

 ----